 Magnesium sulphate: 2g IV over 20 minutes

 Aminophylline: Patients on oral theophylline SHOULD NOT be given an IV loading dose.
 Otherwise, patients require a loading dose followed by a continuous infusion.
 The dose is weight dependent and it is important to ensure drug levels are checked and the dose altered appropriately.
 Most hospitals will have a specific prescription chart to simplify the process.

 Remember, severity increases if the patient meets any ONE criteria in that section.
 Asthma death reviews have identified clinicians being falsely reassured by how a patient looks as a contributing factor to poor outcomes.

 Another common oversight is that a pCO2 within normal limits is a worrying sign in an acute asthma attack.
 A breathless patient should have a low carbon dioxide on their blood gas due to the high respiratory rate.

-7. When caring for patients on the ward who have been admitted with an exacerbation of asthma your focus is now on ensuring they are improving and identifying when they are safe for discharge.
-Key elements will be:
+When caring for patients on the ward who have been admitted with an exacerbation of asthma, your focus is now on ensuring that they are improving and identifying when they are safe for discharge.
+Key elements will include: